- > TV and film execs working at Apple

 Apple has also hired The Paramount Network’s Dana Tuinier as creative executive for comedy.
 Before Paramount, Tuinier worked at Fox on shows including New Girl, Almost Human and Glee.

 The company had been said to be taking out a lease on The Culver Studios - a studio where The Matrix was shot - to be its base in Hollywood, however, according to Variety, Amazon has taken over those studios.
 Apple is said to be signing a lease on another property in Culver City (which is about eight miles from Hollywood), it's a four story building offering 128,000 square feet of office space, and is expected to be ready in 2019.

 Apple is said to have invested $1 billions buying and producing its own video content in a bid to compete with Netflix and Amazon, according to reports.

 The Wall Street Journal and Bloomberg claim that the investment could translate to 10 new shows.

-Apple Music head Jimmy Iovine confirmed that Apple had plans to offer original video content via its Apple Music service back in January 2017.
+Back in January 2017, Apple Music head Jimmy Iovine confirmed that Apple had plans to offer original video content via its Apple Music service.
 Speaking at a Television Critics Association event, Irvine said that Apple is working towards creating "an entire cultural, pop cultural experience, and that happens to include audio and video," via the Apple Music service.